Savyon: History

 During the 18th and 19th centuries, the area of Savyon belonged to the Nahiyeh (sub-district) of Lod that encompassed the area of the present-day city of Modi'in-Maccabim-Re'ut in the south to the present-day city of El'ad in the north, and from the foothills in the east, through the Lod Valley to the outskirts of Jaffa in the west.
 This area was home to thousands of inhabitants in about 20 villages, who had at their disposal tens of thousands of hectares of prime agricultural land.

 Savyon was founded in 1955 by Africa Israel Investments for elderly South African Jewish immigrants.
+It was established on land that had formerly been the Palestinian town of Al-Abbasiyya, previously called Al-Yahudiya until the name was officially changed in 1932 because the inhabitants did not want the town to be associated with Jews.
+In 1948, David Ben-Gurion had requested the destruction of Al-'Abbasiyya, among other Palestinian villages whose inhabitants fled or were expelled.
+Between 1948 and 1954 the Israeli sites of Yehud, Magshimim, Ganne Yehuda, Ganne Tiqwa, and Savyon were established on the land of Al-'Abbasiyya.

-A number of South African Jews settled in Israel, forming a South African community in Israel.
-Large houses were built in the style that the community was accustomed to from their life in South Africa, It took the name of a common wildflower, although the first part of its name (sav) means "grandfather", which was appropriate for the residents of the time.
-Today, Savyon has a young population.
+A number of South African Jews settled in Israel, forming a South African community in Savyon.
+Large houses were built in the style that the community was accustomed to from their life in South Africa.
+It took the Hebrew name of a common wildflower found in the Savyon region, the eastern groundsel.
+The shape of the wildflower was also used to model the territory of Savyon, thus causing their signature resemblance.
+Today, the flower is a signature of the town, being used in the logo of its governing council, Savyon Local Council.